PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 Knights armour had slightly different strapping compared to princely armour.
 But he was prepared and practiced, and soon encased in his new metal shell.
 Dressed in the over-robe, with his pack on his back, he was almost ready.

 The heavy helmet and visor the last parts.
 These amplified his own breath, and cropped his vision.
-The discomfort a reassurance; it would be a good a disguise.
+The discomfort a reassurance; it would be a good disguise.

 The south stair would be deserted at this time; his passage unobserved.
 Sure enough, despite the noise from his pack and him, his exit through the south tower stairs went unheard.